FunAndHelpfulDragon/python-Functions/ReadMe.md

 # Functions

 This is a gigantic folder, with multiple functions for multiple use cases.
-The only folder that you will need, is [PythonFunctions](./PythonFunctions/).
+The only folder that you will need, is [PythonFunctions](./src/PythonFunctions/).

 ## Documentation

-Every file has it own documentation, which can be found here: [Documentation](Documentation/ReadMe.md).
+Every file has it own documentation, which can be found here: [Documentation](https://python-functions.readthedocs.io/en/latest/).
+Outdated (ish) but local documents can be found here: [Local documentation](Documentation/ReadMe.md)

 ## Expanding